 What percentage of trees survive?

 Our UK survival rates are very high 95%+ even despite the long dry summer of 2022, over which we watered our trees on a rotation ensuring maximum survival.
 Our average amongst international planters is about 85%.
 We plant more trees than required to compensate for this.
 It is always possible that drought/adverse weather may cause a significant loss - we will always do our best to replace trees we've lost.

 On the 10 year plan after 10 years, then what happens?

 It is entirely up to you.
-You'll have done your bit, but it would be great if you would continue paying a little to plant/maintain trees, it's your choice.
+You'll have done your bit, but it would be helpful if you would continue paying a little to plant, maintain & protect trees, it's your choice.

 We looked at the market place and found it cluttered with numerous figures, statistics and companies.
 We realised that trying to calculate your carbon footprint just wasted time and even put companies off.
 We've attempted to simplify the process for both businesses and consumers, and have created a top down plan that is both simple to understand and affordable.

 Why not plant all the trees in the UK?